What Is Google Tag Manager & How Does It Work?

 2. Installing GTM Tags and Triggers

 Once GTM is installed, you can add new tags, triggers, and variables.
 GTM’s predefined tags simplify common tracking needs, like Google Analytics.
-Before publishing, test tags in preview mode to ensure accuracy. unique website visitors google analytics Website Redesign Services, Responsive Website Development Services and WordPress Development Services Can help maintain your tracking structure even after significant website updates.
+Before publishing, test tags in preview mode to ensure accuracy. unique website visitors google analytics Website Redesign agency, Responsive Website Development Services and WordPress Development Services Can help maintain your tracking structure even after significant website updates.

 Benefits of Google Tag Manager for Businesses